Litigation in Texas

 Representing Oneself as a Pro Se Litigant

-Note that corporations and limited liability companies are required to have an attorney in Texas.
-They are not permitted to represent themselves, either in filing or answering a lawsuit.
+Corporations and limited liability companies are required to have an attorney in Texas.
+They are not permitted to represent themselves, either in filing or answering a lawsuit

 Obligations of the Client